 If you can hire a short sale agent who has experience with your bank, you are 10 steps further ahead than the guy down the street with a for sale sign stuck in his yard for a year.
-If you can find an agent with the top 2 characteristics, plus the agent has sold other homes in your area, you have struck gold.
-There is no better combination than an agent with these top 3 characteristics.
+If you can find an agent with the top two characteristics, plus the agent has sold other homes in your area, you have struck gold.
+There is no better combination than an agent with these top three characteristics.

-Not only does an agent need to know how to process a short sale, head off potential problems before they pop up and negotiate with your bank, but a short sale agent must know how to keep a buyer interested in waiting for short sale approval and how to best market your home to the available pool of buyers.
+Not only does an agent need to know how to process a short sale, head off potential problems before they pop up, and negotiate with your bank, but a short sale agent must know how to keep a buyer interested in waiting for short sale approval and how to best market your home to the available pool of buyers.

-On top of this, the agent must be able to appeal to buyers who will want to buy in your area and be familiar with local custom.
+On top of this, the agent must be able to appeal to buyers who will want to buy in your area and be familiar with local customs.
 Moreover, it helps if your agent is well known in your neighborhood.
 A well-respected agent will get along well with other buyer's agents and will make buyers feel comfortable enough to write an offer to buy a short sale.
-But the number one reason a short sale with experience in your neighborhood will be beneficial is that agent is likely to guide you to price the short sale correctly.
+But the number one reason a short sale agent with experience in your neighborhood will be beneficial is that the agent is likely to guide you to price the short sale correctly.